seapath/ansible/roles/network_basics/README.md

 # Network Basics Role

-This role does the basic network stuff, cleaning and setting defaults
+This role does the basic network stuff, cleaning and setting defaults.

 ## Requirements

-no requirement.
+No requirement.

 ## Role Variables

-no variables.
+No variables.

 ## Example Playbook